HASHTECHVENTURES/Karmaterra-Offical-2025-Version-2-App-/README.md

 1. Navigate to "Skin Analyzer" from the home page
 2. Choose to use camera or upload a photo
 3. Take/select a clear photo of your skin
-4. Wait for AI analysis (usually 3-5 seconds)
+4. Wait for analysis (usually 2-3 seconds)
 5. Review detailed results and recommendations

 ### Features Available
 - **Camera Capture**: Real-time camera with face detection guide
 - **Photo Upload**: Upload existing photos from your device
-- **AI Analysis**: Advanced skin texture, tone, and concern detection
+- **Skin Analysis**: Advanced skin texture, tone, and concern detection
 - **Personalized Recommendations**: Tailored skincare routine suggestions
 - **Results History**: View previous analyses